 Crystal Cove State Park

 There is so much to do in San Diego that is also deserves its own post.
-Read more about what to do in San Diego here.
+Check out this San Diego itinerary.

 Congratulations, you’ve now hit the southernmost tip of your West Coast road trip itinerary and it’s now time to head north!